officialnosk/officialnosk.github.io/README.md

 # 😋 TODO:
   - 😋 Implement Basic Layout   ✅
+  - 😱 Implement CICD for hosting
   - 😀 Fill other sections
   - 🔖 Implement WYSIWYG for blog
+  - 📄 Form setup for events management
   - 😀 Markdown parser for blog so that one can write blog in md
+  - 💌 Add email for queries
   - 😎 Add PWA features
-  - 📄 Form setup for events management
-  - 💌 Add email for queries
   - 😁 Disquss for comment in blogs
   - 🧠 And Many more